 Middle Eastern fare comes garnished with a sea breeze in Port Melbourne

 Port Melbourne has a lot to offer those in need of a bit of vitamin D and a short escape from the concrete jungle: Mr Lawrence, for example.
-Occupying the Art Moderne London Hotel, this pub restaurant is all about the warm weather and begs for the quaffing of light wines, bright beers and fresh cocktails, which all bubble forth here like a desert oasis.
+This pub restaurant is all about the warm weather and begs for the quaffing of light wines, bright beers and fresh cocktails, which all bubble forth here like a desert oasis.

 The whitewashed building with bright yellow awnings recalls lazy afternoons in Casablanca, helped by the tall palm trees that line the adjacent shore.
 If the sun’s out, you’ll want to be outside, soaking in the rays, the sea air and the view of the ships gliding peacefully along the harbour.
 Thick wooden tables are sturdy and broad enough for communal eating and drinking, and bright yellow umbrellas keep the sun at bay.
 There’s full table service outside, but you’re better off ordering at the bar inside where you’re less likely to be forgotten.